Saves the Day: 9 (2016–present)

 On February 26, 2016, Chris Conley tweeted about the "first song on the next saves the day record" being his "new favorite song of all time."

 On August 14, 2018, Saves the Day released a new song called "Rendezvous," and announced that they would be releasing their ninth album, containing nine tracks, and called 9, on October 26, 2018, via Equal Vision Records.

+In 2020, drummer Dennis Wilson left Saves the Day and Claudio Rivera rejoined the band.
+(Wilson would later join Balance and Composure in 2023.)

 Sexual misconduct allegations

-In May 2021, Conley was accused of sexual misconduct and child grooming by a male fan of his whom Conley met at age 12.
+In May 2021, Conley was accused of sexual misconduct and grooming by a fan of his.
 Among the allegations included claims that Conley sent unsolicited nude photographs and manipulated his fandom to lure him into a relationship.
 Conley admitted to "making an unacceptable number of inappropriate missteps causing irreversible harm" and said "I am truly ashamed and embarrassed by my abhorrent behavior."
-Equal Vision Records, which released Saves the Day and 9, stated "We are working diligently to uncover the truth behind what happened and our actions moving forward will reflect what we are able to find."
+Equal Vision Records stated "We are working diligently to uncover the truth behind what happened and our actions moving forward will reflect what we are able to find."